 Employment Outlook and Salary Information

-Like all artists, those who specialize in botanical art and illustration have a wide range of salary.
+Like all artists, those who specialize in botanical art and illustration have a wide range of salaries.
 Many artists find it difficult to rely on their art for a living and have other jobs.
-According to the U.S. Bureau of Labor Statistics, in May of 2012, salaries for artists, excluding craft artists, ranged from less than $24,960 per year for the lowest-paid 10% to more than $100,470 for the highest-paid 10%; the median was around $59,800.
+According to the U.S. Bureau of Labor Statistics in May of 2012, salaries for artists, excluding craft artists, ranged from less than $24,960 per year for the lowest-paid 10% to more than $100,470 for the highest-paid 10%; the median was around $59,800.
 Many artists are self-employed; however, in the business world, demand for artists who can use computers is expected to increase, due in part to the rise in electronic magazines and the Internet.

 Related to Botanical Garden Certificate Program Information